 Sac River Stables offers Preschool Stable Round-Up field trips for children age 3 years and older in groups of up to 20.
 Trot over for some horse play including riding a pony, grooming a horse, and touring the stable.
 Sac River Stables is a CHA-accredited and Girl/Boy Scouts approved indoor riding facility.

 Springfield Botanical Gardens at Nathanael Greene/Close Memorial Park

 Staff-guided programs for groups 10-100; $2/student.
 Topics include seeds (plant reproduction), soil science, exotic pests (weeds and disease), and the plants we eat.
 Guided garden activities at the Butterfly House, Mizumoto Japanese Stroll Garden (April-October) and the gardens.
 Gray-Campbell Farmstead is especially for 5th grade.
 Self-guided activities: playgrounds, and prairie, forest, stream, and pond lessons.

 Springfield Conservation Nature Center

 417-888-4237 • mdc.mo.gov/Springfield

 The Springfield Conservation Nature Center provides educational field trips for all ages Tuesday-Friday, 9 a.m.-5 p.m., year-round.
 Free guided programs typically last one to two hours and cover a variety of nature-related topics while tying into school curriculum.
-Programs require a minimum of two-week notice.
+Currently programs are offered virtually or as outside-only in-person field trips.
+Programs require a minimum of two weeks’ notice.
 Registration for the next calendar year begins on Sept.
 1.

 Springfield Little Theatre